-- o The message carries an MPL option (MPL message) and the incoming MPL interface is subscribed to the destination multicast address. - o The message does not carry an MPL option and the interface has expressed interest to receive messages with the specified multicast address via MLD [RFC3810] or via IGMP [RFC3376].
+- o The message carries an MPL option (MPL message) and the incoming MPL interface is subscribed to the destination multicast address. - o The message does not carry an MPL option, the multicast address is unequal to ALL_MPL_FORWARDERS scope 4 or scope 3, and the interface has expressed interest to receive messages with the specified multicast address via MLD [RFC3810] or via IGMP [RFC3376].
 The message was sent on according to PIM-DM [RFC3973] or according to PIM-SM [RFC4601].